 - Record keeping

-- Liaising with Fire Service
+- Liaising with the Fire Service

 - Fire drills/evacuation procedures

-Course Aims:
+Course Aims

 By the end of the course, delegates will..